Angels in the Outfield (1994 film): Plot

 Young foster child Roger Bomman and his friend, J.P., love to sneak into baseball games of the struggling California Angels.
 Still in limited contact with his widowed father, Roger asks when they will be a family again.
 His father replies sarcastically, "I'd say when the Angels win the pennant".
 Taking his father's words literally, he prays for God to help the Angels win.
-In a game against the Toronto Blue Jays which Roger and J.P. attend, he sees a group of angels led by Al helping the team.
+The next day, at a game against the Toronto Blue Jays, Roger sees a group of angels led by Al helping the team.
 Although he can see them quite clearly, everyone else can only explain the seemingly impossible acts as freak occurrences.
 Roger's unique ability to see which players are receiving help from angels leads their skeptical manager George Knox to keep him around as a good luck charm and consultant.
 Due to the much-needed help, the Angels start to win games and make a surprising second-half surge to the top of their division.

 Roger's father permanently gives up custody of him, believing it is in Roger's best interest.
-As Roger laments his loss, an equally distraught J.P. accidentally reveals to antagonistic sportscaster Ranch Wilder that Roger has the ability to see angels, and that George has been winning through the advice Roger gave him.
-Hoping to permanently end George's career in baseball since their days as players, Wilder informs the press of this, and their owner Hank Murphy threatens to relieve George of his management responsibilities.
-Roger comes clean to his caretaker Maggie Nelson about his special ability, and at a press conference, they and the entire team defend George in front of the press.
+As Roger laments his loss, an equally distraught J.P. accidentally reveals to antagonistic sportscaster Ranch Wilder that Roger has the ability to see angels, and that Knox has been winning through the advice Roger gave him.
+Hoping to permanently end Knox's career in baseball since their days as players, Ranch informs the press of this, and their owner Hank Murphy threatens to relieve Knox of his management responsibilities.
+Roger comes clean to his caretaker Maggie Nelson about his special ability, and at a press conference, they and the entire team defend Knox in front of the press.
 Moved by their faith, Murphy allows him to remain as the Angels' manager.

 During the final game of the season against the rival Chicago White Sox, none of the angels show up to help the team.
-Later on, Al appears to Roger and explains that championships must be decided without the angels' intervention.
+Later on, Al appears to Roger and explains that championships have to be won on their own.
 He also says that he is there to check on pitcher Mel Clark, who only has months to live due to his years of smoking and will become an angel himself.
-Mel struggles in the ninth inning but perseveres after encouragement from George, his team, and the fans in attendance.
-The Angels ultimately win the game on their own and clinch the division title and the pennant, while Murphy fires Wilder for insulting the team on the air.
-George adopts Roger and J.P., as he wants to try to be a father.
+Mel struggles in the ninth inning but perseveres after encouragement from Knox, his team, and the fans in attendance.
+The Angels ultimately win the game on their own and clinch the division title and the pennant, while Murphy fires Ranch for insulting the team on the air.
+Knox adopts Roger and J.P., as he wants to try to be a father.
 J.P. sees Al and says, "I knew it could happen".
 Al flies off and says, "We're always watching".